Last updated on 31 July 2025

 Transaction volumes

-• £9.5bn was traded in Q3 2024.
-This was down 4% quarter-on-quarter, 29% below the five-year quarterly average, but 17% up year-on-year.
-The rolling annual total was marginally above the previous quarter but was 29% below the five-year average of £54bn.
+• A total of £10bn was traded in Q2 2025, representing a modest 3% decline quarter-on-quarter, 4% down year-on-year and 24% below the five-year quarterly average.
+The rolling annual total remained broadly in line with the previous quarter and was 14% below the five-year average of £53.3bn.

 Recent investment performance